vchekan/kafka4rust/README.md

     * snafu

 ## TODO
+- [ ] Evaluate `select!` usage for cancellation safety: https://tomaka.medium.com/ (use tokio tcp streams)
 - [ ] tokio-console
 - [ ] Validate that BytesMut has always enough reserve bytes.
 Or switch to Vec?
 - [X] Remove ByteOrder because `bytes` already have it
-- [ ] Make sure that command send anr response are corresponding even in parallel scenario.
+- [ ] Make sure that command send and response are corresponding even in parallel scenario.
 - [ ] Producer sent message size limit
-- [ ] Evaluate `select!` usage for cancellation safety: https://tomaka.medium.com/a-look-back-at-asynchronous-rust-d54d63934a1c
+a-look-back-at-asynchronous-rust-d54d63934a1c
   - Joshua's `Stream::merge`: https://blog.yoshuawuyts.com/futures-concurrency-3/#issues-with-futures-select
 - [ ] Implement BufferPool to minimize large vectors allocations
 - [ ] Use crossbeam::epoch::Pointable to store list of known brokers and metadata.
 Allows for lock-free walks over brokers.